 The king, Duncan, in his castle, doing his thing (Instagram or whatever).
-We see him interacting with his sons and with nobility in a friendly way.
+We see him interacting with his sons and with nobility.
+He is friendly with them.
 No problems given, no questions asked, no solutions needed.
-He has a friendly convo with Macbeth about the weather.
+He has a nice convo with Macbeth about the weather.
 He has supper with the nobles.
 He farts and goes to sleep.

-We see Macduff coming towards Macbeth’s castle with some soldiers.
-They seem like they just want to throw in a light complaint, no more.
+We see Macduff coming towards Macbeth’s castle, some soldiers behind him.
 Suddenly a soldier appears on stage and announces he has killed Macbeth.

-So now it’s time for the first exercise I have ever given on this blog.
+Now it’s time for the first exercise ever on this blog.
 Take a look at the following story:

 A kid with some talent for handicrafts buys a board, paints it red, and by attaching four wheels from an old office chair to the bottom, builds a skateboard out of it.
 He skates out of his village and over a country road into the woods.
-Under his arm he has his family puppy, so the little guy can go for a walk without the labor of actually having to walk.
-It’s a rough ride, and the skateboard gets caught in some roots and crashes hard.
-The puppy is hurt badly and can hardly walk.
+Under his arm he has his family puppy, so the little guy can go for a walk without the labor of actually having to walk… It’s a rough ride, and the skateboard gets caught in some roots and crashes hard.
+The puppy is hurt badly.
 The kid quickly wattles a makeshift basket out of some branches and carries his puppy back to the village vet.

-Now, I do realize this story is shit, but that’s where you enter the picture: You will make it look like a diamond in the rough!
-Inject some excitement!
+Realize that this story has no hooks, no real excitement.
+But that’s where you enter the picture: You will make it look like a diamond in the rough.
+Inject some juice!

-These are the rules: You can’t change anything or leave out any part of the plotline, but you should ADD a lot!
-Feel free to add anything you want to, including characters, scenes, sub-plots, attitudes, needs, emotions, tensions… and in one word: QUESTIONS!
+These are the rules: You can’t change anything or leave out any part of the plotline, but you should ADD a lot.
+Feel free to add anything you want, including characters, scenes, sub-plots, attitudes, needs, emotions, tensions… in one word: QUESTIONS!

-You don’t need to write any dialogue or any complete scenes, just put down a rough outline of your story and then let us know.
-Leave the link to your version in the comments and we can swap ideas about it; other readers might comment on it as well.
-Oh, and don’t be afraid to put yourself out there, for you can truly only win – either by putting something great online, or by learning!
+You don’t need to write any dialogue or any complete scenes, just put down a rough outline of your story.
+Leave the link to your version in the comments (see below on how to link).
+Going public should motivate you, and other readers might comment on your piece.

-Try to think of great plot in terms of QUESTIONS rather than in terms of events.
-Many important questions arise from the relations between your characters, and above all from what they feel and what they want.
 Create an outstanding plotline by raising intriguing QUESTIONS.
-Raise new QUESTIONS before you answer the old ones – this way your audience won’t ever be let off the hook!
-Let the questions arise in a natural, comprehensible way, so your audience can stay in the illusion.
+Raise new QUESTIONS before you answer the old ones – this way your audience won’t ever be let off the hook.

 Ride the pen!